USBGuard/usbguard/README.md

     # lsusb | sed -n 's|.*\([0-9a-f]\{4\}:[0-9a-f]\{4\}\) \(.*\)|allow \1|p' > /etc/usbguard/rules.conf

 Future releases will include a tool to generate more complex initial policies.

+### Example policies

+The following examples show what to put into the `rules.conf` file in order to implement the given policy.

+#### Allow USB mass storage devices (USB flash disks) and block everything else

+This policy will block any device that isn't just a mass storage device.
+Devices with a hidden keyboard interface in a USB flash disk will be blocked.
+Only devices with a single mass storage interface will be allowed to interact with the operating system.
+The policy consists of a single rule:

+    allow with-interface equals { 08:*:* }

+The blocking is implicit in this case because we didn't write a `block` rule.
+Implicit blocking is useful to desktop users because a desktop applet listening to USBGuard events can ask the user for a decision if an implicit target was selected for a device.

+#### Allow a specific Yubikey device to be connected via a specific port.
+Reject everything else on that port.

+    allow 1050:0011 name "Yubico Yubikey II" serial "0001234567" via-port "1-2" hash "044b5e168d40ee0245478416caf3d998"
+    reject via-port "1-2"

+We could use just the hash to match the device.
+However, using the name and serial attributes allows the policy creator to quickly assign rules to specific devices without computing the hash.
+On the other hand, the hash is the most specific value we can use to identify a device in USBGuard so it's the best attribute to use if you want a rule to match just one device.